rastersoft/terminus/README.md

 are written in python 2, which needs more memory, and uses Gtk2, which can be considered obsolete).

+## Compiling it ##

+Just follow the classic cmake instructions:

+    mkdir install
+	 cd install
+	 cmake ..
+	 make
+	 sudo make install

+If, during cmake stage, you receive an error for missing libraries, install them, delete all the contents inside *install*, and run cmake again.
+Launching cmake in a folder with parts of a previously failed cmake run can result in build errors (don't ask why).

+If your system has an old Gtk version (like Ubuntu yakkety yak, which has Gtk 3.20), you would need to define GTK_3_20 to use some old functions, not available in versions older than Gtk 3.22.
+You can do it this way:

+	mkdir install
+	cd install
+	cmake .. -DGTK_3_20=on
+	make
+	sudo make install

 ## Using it ##

 By default, using Shift+F12 will show the Quake-like terminal, but you can change